Functional Central Limit Theorem For Susceptible-Infected Process On Configuration Model Graphs: Introduction

-Our derivation relies on the application of a functional central limit theorem for local martingales (and hence, for martingales too) due to Rebolledo, referred to as the \emph{Rebolledo's theorem} hereinafter.
-In \cite{rebolledo1980central}, Rebolledo provided appropriate sufficient conditions for the convergence of local martingales to a continuous Gaussian (vector) martingale in terms of the associated optional and predictable quadratic variation processes, and the martingale process containing \quotes{big} jumps of the original process.
-Helland later provided a simpler proof of the \emph{Rebolledo's theorem} in \cite{helland1982central}.
-Readers are referred to \cite{andersen1997statistical, aalen2008survival} for applications of the theorem to various statistical problems.
+Our derivation relies on the application of an FCLT for local martingales due to Rebolledo, referred to as the \emph{Rebolledo theorem} hereinafter.
+In \cite{rebolledo1980central}, Rebolledo provided sufficient conditions for the convergence of local martingales to a continuous Gaussian (vector) martingale in terms of the associated optional and predictable quadratic variation processes, and the martingale process containing \quotes{big} jumps of the original process.
+Helland later provided a simpler proof of the {Rebolledo theorem} in \cite{helland1982central}.
+For our purpose, we do not need the Rebolledo theorem in its full generality; a version of it tailored to the setting of square integrable martingales suffices and, for the sake of completeness, we provide the statement of such a version in Appendix~\ref{sec:rebolledo}.

 The first step towards the FCLT is to perform a Doob-Meyer decomposition (\cite{meyer1962decomposition}) of the semimartingale of the vector of counts into a zero-mean martingale and a compensator.
-Then we show that the predictable quadratic variation of the appropriately rescaled martingale process converges in probability to a deterministic quantity.
-Furthermore, in the limit, its sample paths turn out to be close to continuous in the sense that its ``big'' jumps vanish.
-Weak convergence in the sense of \cite{billingsley2013convergence} is then established by the application of Rebolledo's functional central limit theorem (\cite{rebolledo1980central}).
+Then one can show that the predictable quadratic variation of the appropriately scaled martingale process converges in probability to a deterministic quantity.
+Furthermore, in the limit, its sample paths turn out to be close to continuous in the sense that their ``big'' jumps vanish.
+Weak convergence in the sense of \cite{billingsley2013convergence} is then established by applying the Rebolledo theorem.

+The rest of the paper is structured as follows: The construction of the CM random graph and the epidemic process on it are described in detail in Section~\ref{sec:SIonCM}.
+In Section~\ref{sec:LLN}, we make our technical assumptions precise and provide a law of large numbers before presenting our FCLT (Theorem~\ref{thm:FCLT}) in Section~\ref{sec:FCLT}.
+Necessary technical lemmas are also discussed leading up to the FCLT.
+In Section~\ref{sec:applications}, we discuss applications of our FCLT in percolation theory (from a non-equilibrium statistical mechanics point of view), and in computer science in the context of spread of computer viruses.
+In Section~\ref{sec:applications}, we also discuss the peculiar case of Poisson-type degree distributions under which the correlation equations-based mean-field pair approximation approach correctly estimates the limiting process.
+For illustration, we provide simulation results for some common degree distributions.